lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 gets a reference to a service value from the variable handler, then lasts some time and later uses this reference again: the reference could probably be freed by this time because the service could have altered its data since the beginning of the request.
-This catastrophic situation could have been fixed by using a copy of the service value in every request like in shared services, but this would unnecessarily hit performance, therefore requests share *counted references*, and as soon as the count reaches *0*, the service value gets freed.
+This catastrophic scenario could have been avoided by using a copy of the service value in every request like in shared services, but this would unnecessarily hit performance, therefore requests share *counted references*, and as soon as the count reaches *0*, the service value gets freed.